-The Internet of Things is the “quiet revolution…whose time has finally come” according to recent research from the Economist Intelligence Unit (EIU), which shows that nearly 100 percent of business leaders expect their businesses to be using IoT in one form or another by 2016.
+The Internet of Things is the “quiet revolution…whose time has finally come” according to a research from the Economist Intelligence Unit (EIU).

 In addition, 60 percent of the 779 global business leaders surveyed agree that companies that are slow to integrate IoT will fall behind their competition.

 However, IoT isn’t only for large businesses; it actually provides a lot of opportunities for SMEs as well.
 In fact, by relying on applications and technology instead of headcount, SMEs and start-ups can be equally if not more competitive by remaining small.

 The possibilities to leverage IoT capabilities are endless, extending from every stage of the product lifecycle to use cases in specific vertical industries.